Transforming EU Governance: The Digital Integration through EBSI and GLASS: Overview of European Electronic Identity Systems

-In 2021, an updated proposal \cite{EuropeanCommission2021a} was recommended \cite{EuropeanCommission2021b} to eIDAS and which requires all EU member states to provide a European Digital Identity Wallet (EDIW) as prior sections of this work had described.
-Furthermore, the updates to eIDAS introduce four new Trust Services including \cite{EuropeanCommission2021a, Thales2022}:
+The 2021 proposal \cite{EuropeanCommission2021a} recommended updates to eIDAS, mandating EU states to provide a European Digital Identity Wallet (EDIW).
+This initiative introduces four new Trust Services, enhancing support for distributed ledger technologies and electronic signature applications.